 - The Schengen Area comprises countries that have agreed to eliminate all border controls between them and strengthen law-enforcement cooperation.
 Its membership includes four non-EU countries—Iceland, Liechtenstein, Norway, and Switzerland—while five EU countries—Bulgaria, Croatia, Cyprus, Ireland, and Romania—don’t participate.

 - The eurozone is the group of nineteen of the twenty-seven EU members that use the euro currency.
 Their monetary policy is subject to the European Central Bank, which issues and manages the euro.
-Denmark and the United Kingdom were given permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.
+Denmark and the UK were given permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.

 The European Stability Mechanism (ESM) is an EU agency that provides emergency loans directly to struggling governments or private banks, conditional on economic reforms, a role the ECB has sought to avoid.
 Established in 2012, it is the permanent incarnation of a series of temporary bailout funds created in the wake of the 2008 financial crisis.
 It has once again taken center stage during the coronavirus pandemic as policymakers have pledged hundreds of billions of dollars of additional lending through the ESM.